(B2) In the midst of Russia's aggressive war in Ukraine, can we leave Russia alone at the helm of the World Heritage Committee?

 - Logo that appears in the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict.

 - Note, however, that no building listed on the cultural world heritage has been affected according to a UNESCO source who confided in B2.
 The magnificent Saint Sophia Cathedral in Kyiv, yet very close to the building of the SBU, the Ukrainian intelligence service, has not suffered any damage (at least not yet).

-- UNESCO has 193 members – the convention brings together 194 countries (including the United States, which is part of UNESCO.
+- UNESCO has 193 members - the convention brings together 194 countries (including the United States, which is a UNESCO party.
 Almost all the countries of the European Union have signed this letter, except Bulgaria.